dhedlund/heroku-buildpack-ruby/README.md

 #### Bundler

-For non-windows `Gemfile.lock` files, the `--deployment` flag will be used.
-In the case of windows, the Gemfile.lock will be deleted and Bundler will do a full resolve so native gems are handled properly.
+For non-windows `Gemfile.heroku.lock` files, the `--deployment` flag will be used.
+In the case of windows, the Gemfile.heroku.lock will be deleted and Bundler will do a full resolve so native gems are handled properly.
 The `vendor/bundle` directory is cached between builds to allow for faster `bundle install` times. `bundle clean` is used to ensure no stale gems are stored between builds.

 ### Rails 2

 Example Usage:

     $ ls
-    app  config  db  doc  Gemfile  Gemfile.lock  lib  log  public  Rakefile  README  script  test  tmp  vendor
+    app  config  db  doc  Gemfile.heroku  Gemfile.heroku.lock  lib  log  public  Rakefile  README  script  test  tmp  vendor

     $ ls config/environment.rb
     config/environment.rb